-In the current state of things, so full of instability, it might be a moment to slow down to notice where we stand as intuitive, emotional and affective beings.
-The apparent power of reason seems to prevail over all aspects of our lives – the limitations of orthodox categorical affirmations prevent us from perceiving the hidden part of our own capacities and the impossibility to frame the ever-changing world.
+It might be time to pause to notice where we stand.
+In a world of impermanence and contingency, where everything is interrelated, the apparent power of reason seems to prevail over all aspects of our lives.
+Its limited, orthodox, categorical affirmations, trying to frame the ever-changing world of infinite possibilities, prevent us from perceiving the hidden part of our own capacities as intuitive, emotional and affective beings.

-In opposition to the supremacy of exteriorization, the excessive amount of images, noise and accumulation, I try to reduce the elements of my work putting special emphasis on the process of its perception rather than on its analysis –it’s through our senses that we have a deeper comprehension of ourselves and of the world.
+As opposed to the supremacy of the excessive amount of images, noise and accumulation, I try to reduce the elements composing my work and emphasize the process of perception.
+After all it’s through our senses that we have a deeper comprehension of ourselves and of the world.